Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Hopf bifurcation of synchronous and non-synchronous modes in ring networks

-Consequently, $\mu=0$ yields exactly one pair of purely imaginary eigenvalues $\pm\im\omega$, corresponding to a simple Hopf bifurcation associated with the block $M_1$.
-In contrast, at $\mu=Nc$ the linearization has $(N-1)$ pairs of purely imaginary eigenvalues $\pm\im\omega$, arising simultaneously from the blocks $M_j$, $j=2,3,\dots,N$, and the corresponding Hopf critical point is highly degenerate. \end{proposition}

-\begin{remark} The strong degeneracy at $\mu=Nc$ in Proposition \ref{all-to-all_hopf} is a direct consequence of the maximal symmetry of the all-to-all coupling. \end{remark}
+Consequently, { at} $\mu=0$, { only the block $M_1$ contributes a} pair of purely imaginary eigenvalues $\pm\im\omega$. { This corresponds to the synchronous Hopf bifurcation described in Theorem \ref{first bifurcation}.} { At $\mu=Nc$, all non-synchronous blocks $M_2,M_3,\dots,M_N$ become critical simultaneously.
+Each of these blocks has eigenvalues $\pm\im\omega$, so there are $N-1$ such pairs.} \end{proposition}

+{ \begin{remark} In the all-to-all case, every non-synchronous block has the same pair of eigenvalues $(\mu-Nc)\pm\im\omega$.
+Hence all non-synchronous blocks become critical simultaneously at $\mu=Nc$. \end{remark} }

+{ \begin{remark} The blocks \(M_2,\ldots,M_N\) represent non-synchronous spatial Fourier modes, rather than individual oscillators.
+For \(0<\mu<Nc\), the synchronous block \(M_1\) has eigenvalues \(\mu\pm\im\omega\), so the origin is already unstable in the synchronous direction, whereas each non-synchronous block has eigenvalues $(\mu-Nc)\pm\im\omega$ and is therefore linearly damped.
+At \(\mu=Nc\), all non-synchronous spatial modes become critical simultaneously.
+Thus, this modal decomposition should not be interpreted as saying that some individual oscillators are oscillating while the others undergo amplitude death.

+For the complete graph, \(\lambda_{\max}(L)=N\).
+Hence the boundary \(\mu=cN\) is also the threshold appearing in the sufficient instability condition \(\mu>c\lambda_{\max}(L)\) of Lemma~\ref{amplitide-death}.
+The two statements have different roles: Lemma~\ref{amplitide-death} gives a sufficient criterion for instability of complete amplitude death, whereas Proposition~\ref{all-to-all_hopf} gives the exact critical value of the non-synchronous Fourier modes.
+By contrast, the direct global synchronization condition in Theorem~\ref{cor:identical-complete} becomes \(\mu>c(N-1)\) on the complete graph. \end{remark} }

-Up to this point, we have emphasized the bifurcation structure and the symmetry-induced organization of the critical parameter values.
-In the remainder of this section, we explicitly compute the block matrices $M_j$ and their spectra for different coupling ranges and parities of $N$.
-These computations justify the expressions used above and are included for completeness (see Appendix \ref{sec:App B} for details).
+We have { identified} the { synchronous critical value} and the critical values {of the non-synchronous modes}.
+We next compute the block matrices $M_j$ and their { eigenvalues} for the different coupling ranges and the two parities of $N$.
+These calculations verify the formulas used above; {further details are provided in Appendix \ref{sec:App C}}.